Ordina-Group/python-event-sourcing-tutorial/exercises/exercise-03-persist-the-events.md

 1. Add logic to the `get`-method that retrieves the events in the game stream.

-2. Extend `_map_eventstore_event_to_domain_event` to map a `RecordedEvent` the domain event `GameStarted` and apply it to the events from step 1.
+2. Extend `_map_eventstore_event_to_domain_event` to map a `RecordedEvent` to the domain event `GameStarted` and apply it to the events from step 1.

 3. Create a `Game`-instance with the ID passed to `get`.